Skip to content ↓

 Phonics

-At Send CofE, we use Read Write Inc. to teach phonics in EYFS and KS1
+At Send CofE, we use Read Write Inc. to teach phonics

 Read Write Inc. (RWI) is a popular phonics scheme.
 Like all phonics schemes, it teaches children the sounds in English, the letters that represent them, and how to form the letters when writing.
 Read Write Inc. Phonics includes reading books written using only the letters they have learnt at each level (and a small number of separately taught tricky words).